l-aldarondo/bikesharing/README.md

 - A3: Bikes trips are more popular during Thursdays and Fridays for all users regardless of gender.
 Customers had a higher rate of bike trips during the weekends compared to weekdays.

-Additional visualizations that you would perform with the given dataset.
+Additional visualizations that we performed with the given dataset.

 (f)![Start_stations_map](./Images/start_stations_map.png)